New Graduate

 Specializing in spatial, three-dimensional, plastic, graphic, media concept design, architecture and urban planning

-*This includes design, layout complex spatial effects that use digital devices from virtual to real.
+*This includes design, layout complex spatial effects that combine virtual and real world effects using digital devices.

 Employment status